-Mostar is home to one of the best-preserved styles of Ottoman architecture, Muslibegovic House.
-You can simply tour to see how the wealthy would have spent their days or you can choose to stay there for a few days too.
-We suggest the latter!
+Mostar is home to one of the best-preserved styles of Ottoman architecture, the Muslibegovic House.
+You can tour to see how the wealthy would have spent their days, or you can stay there for a few days.
+We suggest the latter!.

 Hotel President, Sarajevo

-Located in the heart of the city and a stone’s throw from the Latin Bridge, Sebilj Fountain, and Baščarsija street.
-The hotel has views over the river and city and has everything you would expect from a 4-star hotel.
 The hotel is ideally located for exploring the city.
+It is located in the heart of the city and a stone’s throw from the Latin Bridge, Sebilj Fountain, and Baščarsija Street.
+The hotel has views over the river and city and has everything you would expect from a 4-star hotel..

 Thermal Spa Resorts

 Try the healing powers of a thermal spa.
-The minerals waters which run through the country are said to have plentiful healing powers, dating right back to Roman times, so if you have any aches and pains, head to a natural thermal resort.
-Fojnica, Kiseljak, Teslic, and Banja Luka all have resorts, which are set in stunning countryside, with a modern twist.
+The mineral waters that run through the country have plentiful healing powers dating back to Roman times, so if you have any aches and pains, head to a natural thermal resort.
+Fojnica, Kiseljak, Teslic, and Banja Luka have alternatives set in stunning countryside with a modern twist.

 What To Eat & Drink In Bosnia And Herzegovina

-This little-rolled beef sausages can be found across Bosnia and Herzegovina and are an iconic national food.
-Everyone has their own little variations on Cevapi and can be served with Ajvar, diced onion amongst other things.
+These little-rolled beef sausages can be found across Bosnia and Herzegovina and are an iconic national food.
+Everyone has their slight variations on Cevapi, which can be served with Ajvar and diced onion, amongst other things.
 They are cheap and super tasty, and you can’t leave the country without trying them.

-This meat-filled phyllo pastry is an absolute must try food when in Bosnia and Herzegovina.
-You can find it everywhere and if you are a budget traveler its the perfect cheap meal which will give you the energy to go all day long.
+This meat-filled phyllo pastry is an absolute must-try food when in Bosnia and Herzegovina.
+You can find it everywhere, and if you are a budget traveler, it’s the perfect cheap meal that will give you the energy to go all day long.

-Begova Corba or Bey soup is a thick chicken soup with some vegetables such as potatoes, beans, carrots, celery and Okra.
-Once served to Bosnian Governor’s which were known as Bey’s in the Ottoman Empire, this dish has stood the test of time.
+Begova Corba or Bey soup is a thick chicken soup with some vegetables such as potatoes, beans, carrots, celery, and Okra.
+Once served by the Bosnian Governor, known as Bey’s, in the Ottoman Empire, this dish has stood the test of time.

 Kava In Sarajevo & Mostar

-One of the lasting influences the Ottomans brought to this region in Turkish coffee.
-Popular in all of the former Yugoslav countries Kava is an absolute must try.
-But be warned this stuff is strong!
-You can find Kava across the country, and most families will make this style of coffee at home.
+One of the lasting influences the Ottomans brought to this region was Turkish coffee.
+Popular in all of the former Yugoslav countries, Kava is an absolute must-try.
+But be warned, this stuff is strong!
+You can find Kava across the country; most families will make this coffee at home.

 Key Festivals & Events In Bosnia